Updated on 22 June 2018: 3 years after Brain Surgery

 “I’m very sure I moved it sideways.
 Why did it move downwards?”

-My hands weren’t quite listening to me.
-They would go on their own adventures and play candy crush without my interference.
-Sometimes, I was just an audience to the game they played.
+My fingers weren’t quite listening to me.
+I also noticed it when playing games on my phone because they move sideways onstead of down.
 It took me very long to type because it required conscious control of my hands and looking at every key and sometimes, using one hand to make the other hand type.
 Now, I only present this symptom when I have a migraine, try to push my cognitive abilities, multitask, or try to do things quickly rather than at a steady pace (ex., when I try to type quickly at my pre-injury, my fingers start misfiring and soon, my hands become limp).

 I couldn’t see any bright lights be it natural or artificial.
 Neon lights cause headaches, dizziness, and nausea and I couldn’t attend classes or meetings due to that.
 I used to sit in dark rooms for days because I couldn’t go out to see even daylight.
 I could not wear any glasses because the weight of the frames caused a lot of pressure to build up.